 K-12 Planning for the Twice-exceptional (2e) Child

 Under previous special education law, twice-exceptional students were located by comprehensive assessment by school psychologists and other specialists.
 Testing included comprehensive intelligence and achievement tests, as well as evaluation of all areas of suspected disability.
 Such testing provided documentation of each student’s complex patterns of strengths and weaknesses, allowing early interventions to be put in place.
 Even students managing to perform at grade level could be identified and provided services based on the severity of their symptoms when compared with their giftedness.
-However, changes in The Individuals with Disabilities Education Improvement Act of 2004 (IDEA 2004), have allowed states to limit service eligibility to only the lowest performing students (e.g., below the 12th or 5th percentile) and greatly reduce access to comprehensive assessment at school.
+However, changes in The Individuals with Disabilities Education Improvement Act of 2004 (IDEA 2004) were largely interpreted as allowing states to reduce access to comprehensive assessment at school and limit service eligibility to only the lowest performing students (e.g., below the 12th or 5th percentile).
+A 2013 clarification, Letter to Delisle, by Melody Musgrove, U.S. Department of Education, OSERS, Office of Special Education Programs, states that a child may not be found ineligible for special education services based solely on a single cut score.
+Yet, the notion that a child with a disability must perform below grade level remains pervasive.
 As a result, many twice-exceptional students have become invisible in their schools.